rabbitmq/rabbitmq-website/site/logging.md

 ].
 </pre>

-TLS transport is only supported in rfc5424 ptotocol.
-You cannot use rfc3164 with TLS.

-To configure different IP and port to connect to:
+To configure a different IP and port to connect to:

 <pre class="sourcecode ini">
 log.syslog = true